Nimosteve88/ES-synth-starter/readmeFolder/Features.md

   Additional debug messages are already provided (e.g., for Knob 2S, Knob 3S, and Joystick S), making it easier to integrate advanced functionality in future revisions.
 - **Extended Effects and Modulations:**
   Plans exist for expanding the function of the joystick and integrating more sophisticated modulation effects.
+- **Adding dependent octaves with combined synthesizers:**
+  When a multiple synthesizers is connected, an algorithm can be implemented to determine its octaves such that a synthesizer on the right would always be one octave higher than the one on its left.

 This detailed breakdown not only highlights the core hardware interactions but also explains the signal processing and modulation techniques that contribute to the rich feature set of the ES-Synth Keyboard.